innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 ```

-The table of contents has two benefits:
+The table of contents offers two main benefits:

 - it provides an overview of the whole document and signposts key, headed elements within it;

 - it provides an effective way of navigating to different parts of the document.

 Several extensions support the rendering of enriched markdown in JupyterLab and RetroLab notebooks, powered by the [`agoose77/jupyterlab-markup`](https://github.com/agoose77/jupyterlab-markup) package.
 These include:

-- the [`executablebooks/jupyterlab-myst`](https://github.com/executablebooks/jupyterlab-myst) extension is under active devleopment and renders MyST style admonition blocks included in markdown cells in an appropriately styled way;

-- [`agoose77/markdown-it-mermaid`](https://github.com/agoose77/markdown-it-mermaid), which is imported natively by `jupyterlab-markup`; this extension allows you to render a wide varietyy of text defined diagrams expressed in code fenced markdown using the [`mermaid.js` package](https://mermaid-js.github.io/mermaid/).
-Diagram types include flowcharts, sequence diagrams, class diagrams, state diagrams, entity relationship diagrams, Gantt charts and other diagram types.
+The [`executablebooks/jupyterlab-myst`](https://github.com/executablebooks/jupyterlab-myst) extension supports the rendering of enriched MyST flavoured markdown from notebook markdown cells [[docs](https://mystmd.org/guide/quickstart-jupyter-lab-myst)].
+This includes styled admonition blocks, to do lists, and the rendering of diagrams defined using `mermaid.js` syntax [[docs](https://mystmd.org/guide/diagrams)].

 For example, the following MyST styled admonition block will be rendered as show in {numref}`jl_myst_warning`: